EdSwArchitect/ai-vibe/README.md

 - Enriches ride data with geolocation information using a JSON lookup table
 - Outputs enriched data to Kafka topics
 - Uses Kafka Streams for real-time stream processing
+- Exposes Prometheus metrics for monitoring
+- Pre-configured Grafana dashboard for visualization

 ## Prerequisites